 Explants May Be Covered by Insurance

-Many ladies are denied in the initial application process but have success appealing so being persistent with insurance companies pays off.
-There are also law firms popping up to help ladies being denied explant coverage by insurers.
+Many ladies are put off or denied in the initial application process but have success appealing so being persistent with insurance companies pays off.

 Procedure and Diagostic Codes for Explant